bbhunter/maskcat/README.md

 > NOTE: There is no support for `?b` or multi-byte characters at this time.

-> For more application examples: [Blog Post](https://jakewnuk.com/posts/advanced-maskcat-cracking-guide/)
+> For more application examples: [blog post](https://jakewnuk.com/posts/advanced-maskcat-cracking-guide/)

 ## Getting Started